Exploring Undercoating Application Methods: Pros and Cons

 Roller Application

-Works Best For Wax-Based, and Rubberized Undercoatings
+Works best with Wax-Based, and Rubberized Undercoating

 Learn more about Undercoating types here